jundalisay/sp/content/en/research/sarkar/sociology/part-02c.md

 <!-- Sanskrit kúpodaka, bhákhá bahatá niira.
 [Sanskrit is as stagnant as well-water, whereas bhákhá is as dynamic as the flowing water of a stream.] -->

 Nor did the Sanskrit scholars give any importance to Bengali: it was considered nothing short of blasphemy to translate the religious scriptures from Sanskrit into Bengali.

 The Nabab Hussein Shah personally tried to develop the Bengali language.
 With his active support Krttivása Ojah translated the Ramayana, Káshii Ram Dash translated the Mahabharata and Máladhra Vasu translated the Bhágavata from Sanskrit to Bengali.

 This caused a furore among the community of scholars.

 They tried to brand Hussein Shah as a saboteur of the Hindu religion because, according to them, to translate the holy scriptures into Bengali was to defile the Hindu religion.

 Máládhra Vasu had to bear the stigma of being a Moslem convert and was widely ridiculed as Guńaranjiṋa Khan.

 So incensed were the Sanskrit scholars over the translations of Krttivása Ojah that he was declared an outcaste for committing an act of sacrilege.
 All this took place only 450 years ago.

 In Europe Latin scholars tried their best to suppress other languages.
 The Arabic scholars of the Middle East wanted to suppress Persian.

-And in recent years the people of Wales and Quebec in Canada have protested against the imposition of the English language.
+Recently, the people of Wales and Quebec in Canada have protested against the imposition of the English language.

 They preferred to use their own languages as the medium of expression.

 In modern India, due to selfish political influences, important languages such as Bhojpurii, Maethilii, Mágadhii, Chattrisgaŕhii, Avadhii, Bunddkháńd́ii and Marwarii are being suppressed.

 Their speakers will certainly not accept this silently, but will surely protect against this unjust domination.

 Recently there was an open revolt against the imposition of Hindi as the national language of India.

 That’s why, it is better to brings people speaking different languages closer to one another than to suppress their languages.
 As a result, people will feel inspired to speak other languages.

 The arbitrary imposition of any language invites trouble.